sourcegraph/handbook/content/departments/product-engineering/engineering/onboarding/software-engineer-onboarding.md

 - Discuss your plan with the team and your manager.
 - Get hacking!

-At Sourcegraph, you'll be expected to own the problems your team is solving, and work with the team to define solutions and plan your work — we think it's important that you start doing this early on!
+At Sourcegraph, you'll be expected to own the problems your team is solving, and work with the team to define solutions and plan your work—we think it's important that you start doing this early on!

 ## Give feedback on your onboarding

 You should be discussing your onboarding progress every week with your manager.
 At the end of week 6 at Sourcegraph, spend one hour summarizing your onboarding experience (what has gone well, what was challenging, what would help you moving forward).
 Write down your thoughts and discuss them in your next 1-1 with your manager.
-Take your time to answer thoughtfully — your answers will be very important to make sure our onboarding process is even better for future hires!
+Take your time to answer thoughtfully—your answers will be very important to make sure our onboarding process is even better for future hires!